Generic Name and Formulations:

 Indications for EOVIST:

-For IV use in T1-weighted magnetic resonance imaging (MRI) of the liver to detect and characterize lesions in adults with known or suspected focal liver disease.
+For use in MRI of the liver to detect and characterize lesions in patients with known or suspected focal liver disease.

-Give as IV bolus inj at a rate of 2mL/sec; flush with saline after inj.
-0.1mL/kg (0.025mmol/kg).
+Premature infants: not established.
+Give as IV bolus inj at a rate of ~2mL/sec.
+0.1mL/kg (0.025mmol/kg); flush IV cannula with normal saline after inj.
 See full labeling re: imaging guidelines.

 Nephrogenic systemic fibrosis.